Hotchain-HOTX/Hotchain/doc/tor.md

-TOR SUPPORT IN HOTCHAIN
+TOR SUPPORT IN Hotchain
 =======================

-It is possible to run HOTCHAIN as a Tor hidden service, and connect to such services.
+It is possible to run Hotchain as a Tor hidden service, and connect to such services.

-The following directions assume you have a Tor proxy running on port 9069.
-Many distributions default to having a SOCKS proxy listening on port 9069, but others may not.
+The following directions assume you have a Tor proxy running on port 9050.
+Many distributions default to having a SOCKS proxy listening on port 9050, but others may not.
 In particular, the Tor Browser Bundle defaults to listening on a random port.
 See [Tor Project FAQ:TBBSocksPort](https://www.torproject.org/docs/faq.html.en#TBBSocksPort) for how to properly configure Tor.

-Run HOTCHAIN behind a Tor proxy
+Run Hotchain behind a Tor proxy
 ----------------------------------

-The first step is running HOTCHAIN behind a Tor proxy.
+The first step is running Hotchain behind a Tor proxy.
 This will already make all outgoing connections be anonymized, but more is possible.
 ```
 -proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy